Welcome, we're here to help.

-Key post-employment strategies may include:
+Key post-employment services include:

 The State must submit an annual TANF State Plan to the Administration for Children and Families (ACF).
 In addition, the State is required to submit a TANF Work Verification Plan that details the allowable work activities and the documentation/verification of those activities as changes occur.

 Program oversight for the TANF/Choices program rests with TWC’s Workforce Development Division and the Workforce Development Boards.

 TANF/Choices services are funded through a combination of state and federal funds.
 The federal TANF block grant was created with the passage of the 1996 Personal Responsibility and Work Opportunity Reconciliation Act that eliminated Aid to Families with Dependent Children (AFDC), the long-standing federal cash assistance program.
 TANF was reauthorized in February 2006 as part of the 2005 Deficit Reduction Act.